The simulator is designed for:

 - testing of knowledge and practical skills in performing fire tasks by officers and non-commissioned officers

-The software is based on VBS3.
+The software is developed taking into account international experience and developments in the field of virtual reality.
 Due to the integration with the software and hardware complex “Kropyva” it implements mathematical models of gunnery by Ukrainian artillery,calculating the area of impact when firing a single gun (mortar), fire platoon or battery, taking into account the terrain, weather conditions, individual corrections according to the artillery range tables.

 The simulator supports the calculation of initial firing data for the main types of ammunition for the following types of artillery: 2C1, 2C3, BM-21, 2B11.
 To service shooting and carry out adjustments, reconnaissance devices were implemented in the virtual space: compass, rangefinder, binoculars, periscopic aiming circle etc.